Yash-Bandal/DeltaX-Bootcamp/04_Intermediate_CSharp/01_Notes/01_Classes/07_Properties.md

 # Read-Only Properties

 A property with only a `get` accessor cannot be modified outside the class.
+(Behave somewhat like Readonly functionality

 ```csharp
 public string Company